ashcairo/ShiftItPlus/README.txt

 This fork allows multiple monitor window switching and a customised set of keys which doesn't conflict with any of the apps I use (xCode, VLC).

 Keys
-Control + Command + , or . - Left Right Half windows positioning
+Control + Alt - Up/Down/Left/Right, for splitting the window in the screen.
-Shift + Control + Command + , or . - Left Right monitor positioning
+Control + Alt + Command - Left/Right, for moving window between screens.

 Search for 'ASH:' to find the changes made.